stevejhiggs/aws-lambda-typescript/README.md

 ## options

-By creating a file in the root of your project called lambda-config.js you can set the following options:
+By altering lambda-config.js in the root of your project you can set the following options:

 ```
 module.exports = {
-  localPort: 9000 // set the port to run the local server on
+  localPort: 9000, // set the port to run the local server on
   region: 'us-west-2' // set the aws region
 };
 ```

 There are lots of other options available but it's probably best to look at the lambda-config.js file in https://github.com/ThoughtWorksStudios/node-aws-lambda as we use that.

-## example

-There is an example function set up in the "example" directory in this repo.

 ## how it works